AparGarg99/Data_Harvesting_with_Python/Zomato/Readme.md

 # Description
-* Scrape information about restaurants on Zomato and give automatic reviews.
+* Scrape information (address, contact no., no. of dining reviews, dining review score, no. of delivery reviews, delivery review score, recency i.e. old/new) about restaurants on Zomato and give automatic reviews.
 * Employed multuple Anti-blocking techniques - using optimized chromedriver, setting random time intervals between requests, clearing cookies from time to time, using proxy servers, using user agents.

 # Installation